isabelleewers/Norwegian-marine-samples-Leray-primers/README.md

 - [ ] data check,
 - [ ] filtering (only protists),
 - [ ] rarefaction,
-- [ ] beta diversity,
+- [ ] beta diversity

-- for each taxonomic group in Dino, Diatoms, Haptophyta, Red Algae:
+for each taxonomic group in Dino, Diatoms, Haptophyta, Red Algae:

 - [ ] filtering (only the target taxonomic group),
 - [ ] rarefaction,
 - [ ] beta diversity